frequenz-floss/frequenz-sdk-python/docs/user-guide/microgrid-concepts.md

 And total producer power is available through [`producer_power`][frequenz.sdk.timeseries.logical_meter.LogicalMeter.producer_power].

-And just like the other methods, if components of either of these types are not available in a microgrid, the corrensponding methods will stream zero values.
+As is the case with the other methods, if PV Arrays or CHPs are not available in a microgrid, the corresponding methods stream zero values.

 ## Batteries